-Asakusa can easily be explored on foot but you can consider taking a guided tour on a rickshaw (jinrikisha, literally “man powered vehicle”).
-I did not do the rickshaw ride but spent my time walking around and checking out the temple and local food.
+One can easily explore Asakusa on foot, but taking a guided tour on a rickshaw, known as jinrikisha, can be a unique experience.
+Although I did not take the rickshaw ride, I spent my time walking around, visiting the temple, and trying out the local food.

 During my walks, I also visited Sumida Park, a riverside park stretching along the Sumida River.
 The park is a popular cherry blossom viewing spot in spring, and I was lucky enough to witness some trees already in bloom.